-- Professor Darren Wilkinson, Turing Fellow & Professor of Stochastic Modelling within the School of Mathematics, Statistics and Physics at Newcastle University.
+- Professor Darren Wilkinson, Turing Fellow and Professor of Stochastic Modelling within the School of Mathematics, Statistics and Physics at Newcastle University

-- Professor Ben MacArthur, Deputy Programme Manager for Health & Medical Sciences & Turing Fellow, Professor of Quantitative Biomedicine (jointly between the Faculty of Medicine and Mathematical Sciences) at University of Southampton.
+- Professor Ben MacArthur, Deputy Programme Manager for Health & Medical Sciences and Turing Fellow, Professor of Quantitative Biomedicine (jointly between the Faculty of Medicine and Mathematical Sciences) at University of Southampton

 - Katrina Payne, Partnerships Development Lead, The Alan Turing Institute